Kurehava/MagicEditor/README.md

 # IMG-PDF-Conversion-Merger-Tool

-# A privacy-preserving local conversion and merging tool
+# A privacy-preserving local Conversion and Merger Tool